wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 > Standard library v4 is available starting from node version 1.2.0 after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 Node versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

+:warning: After activation of the feature #15, the fee for the invoke script transaction cannot be funded by transfer from the dApp to the transaction sender.
+If sender's balance is insufficient to pay the fee, dApp script is not executed.

 ## Version 3

 ### Arguments